University of Glasgow

 Course Description

-COMPARATIVE LITERATURE: - Comparative literature is the study of literature across cultural and national frontiers, time periods, languages and genres, even across the boundaries between literature and the other arts.
-You can study Comparative Literature alongside a whole range of other subjects and you may want to consider studying it with a foreign language to further expand your horizons.
-RUSSIAN: - A degree in Russian will allow you to study a language of strategic international significance, as well as giving you access to the richness of Russian culture.
-Glasgow has a long history of teaching Russian and Slavonic languages and the resources available in our library are truly internationally renowned.
+COMPARATIVE LITERATURE: Comparative literature is the study of literature across cultural and national frontiers, time periods, languages and genres, even across the boundaries between literature and the other arts.
+You can study Comparative Literature alongside a whole range of other subjects, and you may want to consider studying it with a foreign language to further expand your horizons.
+RUSSIAN: A degree in Russian will allow you to study a language of strategic international significance, as well as giving you access to the richness of Russian culture.
+Glasgow has a long history of teaching Russian and Slavonic languages, and we offer excellent materials in our dedicated language resource library.

 Jobs & Career Perspectives